 5 minutes a day!
 I know that so many of us, especially parents, have plenty of “5 minuters” that eventually add up to 24 hours.
 But, prayer should DEFINITELY be one of them, do you agree?

-The way I see it – if I can spend 15-30 minutes on Pinterest or Facebook, then there is absolutely no reason I can’t give 5 minutes of dedicated, uninterrupted time to Jesus every day.
+The way I saw it – if I could spend 15-30 minutes on Pinterest or Facebook, then there was absolutely no reason I couldn’t give at least 5 minutes of dedicated, uninterrupted time to Jesus every day.

 1.)
 Schedule time for Jesus.

 That 5 minutes needs to fit in somewhere!
 Write it down on your calendar, set a reminder on your phone – do whatever you have to do to remind yourself of your daily time with God.
 Hold yourself accountable.
 Remember, it’s only 5 minutes.